nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Only allow weekly recurrence
     * Pros: Easy to implement and allow room for other features (such as detecting of clashes).
 Weekly recurring lessons are common for private 1-to-1 tuition in Singapore.
     * Cons: Users cannot set their own recurrence rule.
-Workaround for schedule keeping possible through adding singular lessons when needed.
+Workaround for schedule-keeping possible through adding singular lessons when needed.

 * **Alternative 2:** Allow user to define their own recurrence rule.